 Capture One Pro: A great alternative to Lightroom.
 Capture One Pro is a software package designed to perform as a Raw processing application (currently handle Raw files from over 300 cameras) as well as a host for those who like to shoot with a camera tethered to a computer.

 Topaz Plugins — The Topaz lab provides many awesome plugins that give you photo editing superpowers by connecting to the software you already own, including Photoshop, Lightroom, and many others.
 30-day free trial.
 The price of individual plugin starts from $29.99.

 I learned my lesson the hard way for not backing up data timely.
 I still feel the panic when I found my computer hard drive died all of a sudden and all my precious photographs were gone.
 So, make sure to leverage some of the tools below to archive your data.
 If possible, make multiple copies of those items that mean the whole world to you.

 External hard drive: So far this is the most reliable backup solution.
 You can use an external hard drive to keep an archive of all your photographs.
 I’ve used hard disk drives from WD and Seagate, both brands are great.
 You may also consider SSDs as well since they seem quite popular these days.

 Time Machine: Must have if you use a Mac.
-Time Machine is the built-in backup feature of OS X (now macOS since 10.12 Sierra).
+Time Machine is the built-in backup feature in macOS.
 To use it, you also need an external storage drive.
 Again, I highly recommend that you get one.
-Don't forget to set up an appropriate backup frequency that fits your needs.
+Don’t forget to set up an appropriate backup frequency that fits your needs.
 You may also want to clone Mac drive to add extra backup.

 - Google Drive: Google Drive launched in 2012.
 It’s free to use as long as you have a Google account.
 The first 15GB is totally free, and you can upgrade up to 30TB with a monthly fee ranging from $2 to $300 a month.